seqweb/seqwebcode/src/dependencies.md

 - **get(key, ns)**: always returns a string (empty `""` if missing)
 - **set(key, val, ns, src)**: upsert; no schema creation here
 - **On missing DB/table**: throw/raise a clear error:
-  > "seqvar store not initialized (missing env.sqlite or seqvars table).
-Run SeqWeb bootstrap."
+  > "seqvar store not initialized (missing env.sqlite or seqvars table)"

 *Note: Additional common contracts will be defined as new system components are added.*